chantelcarter/javascript-challenges-redo/README.md

     - i would like to come back to this as well.

 - in the functions challenge the last question seemed like it would be really long, or that i may possibly have to use an object. so i will get back to this as well.

+- functions, loops, and arrays challenge is currently finished, but i want to complete the stretch goals.